That-Cool-Coder/is-it-rick/README.md

 #### In data and requests

-As the data and requests will be handled by multiple languages, there are multiple standards that could be used.
+As the data and requests are handled by multiple languages, there are multiple standards that could be used.
 To resolve this ambiguity, it is mandated that the naming guidelines in [PEP-8](https://www.python.org/dev/peps/pep-0008/) are used.

 #### Python